 Q House (Congress Park)

 Chef Christopher Lin has been immersed in Chinese-American food since he was a child, thanks to his Chinese immigrant parents and their New Hampshire restaurant.
 Lucky for Denver, Lin brought his skill to Congress Park, where he creates platters of shareable foods such as wok-fried cheung fun, bang bang chicken salad, twice-cooked pork belly, and more.
 A lot of the dishes sound familiar to any Chinese food lover, but they tend to have a little twist: The lo mein has duck in it and the barbecued spare ribs are spiced with peanuts, for example.
 The setting leans modern with thick wood tables, padded chairs, and a row of stools along a wall of windows.
-There’s also outside seats for those nicer days and a full bar that you can sit at to sip a yuzu highball or glass of dry Riesling.
+There are also outside seats for those nicer days and a full bar that you can sit at to sip a yuzu highball or glass of dry Riesling.

 Dining at the restaurant: Sit inside or book an outside seat on nicer days.